This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during your colonoscopy:

 - Tissue samples may be taken from the walls of your bowel and sent to a lab for tests.
 If you have a polyp, your healthcare provider will pass a wire loop through the scope and use it to hold the polyp.
 The polyp is then removed from the wall of your colon.
+You should not feel this.
 The polyps are sent to a lab for tests.
 Pictures of your colon may be taken during the procedure.

 What will happen after your colonoscopy: